Senior Clinical Research Associate Jobs

 • Verifying data accuracy by cross-referencing source documents and case report forms (CRFs).

-• Ensuring timely and accurate data submission to sponsors or regulatory bodies.
+• To ensure timely and accurate data submission to sponsors or regulatory bodies.

 • Preparing detailed reports and presenting findings to stakeholders.